tiemimaeda/aula10_github/README.md

 - `index.html`: Main HTML file that displays the image.
 - `images/example.jpg`: Image used in the HTML file.
+- `style.css`: Give some style to the HTML file.

 ## Basic Git Commands